 Before any changes can take place, staff must understand why they are being asked to change.
-Hopefully you are already using your intranet to help foster company culture, by communicating leadership vision and the current industry environment to all staff members.
+Hopefully, you are already using your intranet to help foster company culture, by communicating leadership vision and the current industry environment to all staff members.
 If not, this is an excellent time to start.

 Tellers that are more resistant to change will need time to adjust to the new reality.
 The high visibility of the intranet home page is an excellent place to publish a blog post from the president on the challenges your organization faces and the need for change.
 Your internal communication team can also periodically advertise links to intranet articles: staff can read for themselves why this change is necessary, and why it is beneficial to them.
 You can use informal polls or an anonymous feedback form to gauge how this message is being received.

 To ensure comprehension, you can create online tests.
 Using a test form, you can create a bank of questions regarding a new product, and assign point values for each correct answer.
-You can choose to display all questions, or a randomly ask a set questions from your question bank.
+You can choose to display all questions, or randomly ask a set of questions from your question bank.
 Test scores are saved, letting you know which staff member may need extra help.

 The role of the intranet doesn’t stop once universal bankers are trained.
 The intranet can act as the organized, searchable index for all types of banking product information.
-When interacting with customers, universal bankers can use the intranet to quickly look up product information, application forms, and current rates.
+When interacting with customers, universal bankers can use the intranet to quickly lookup product information, application forms, and current rates.
 Because the intranet is a web application, it can run on a tablet, allowing universal bankers to pull up information where the customer is sitting.

 You can even organize online forms and printed forms in the same place, so staff can quickly locate and print forms necessary for any application process.
 For online form applications, the approval process can automatically be routed through multiple departments, such as loan approvals or compliance.

 Finally, once tellers are comfortable in their new roles as universal bankers, learning at the individual or branch level can be diffused throughout the organization.
-While the initial rollout of the universal banker model requires top down communication, once implemented, the learning now must flow horizontally.
+While the initial rollout of the universal banker model requires top-down communication, once implemented, the learning now must flow horizontally.

 Activity feeds and widgets help branches share what they have learned with other branches.
 Discussion Forums empower employees to seek out advice from each other, no matter which branch they are located in.

 If your current, general intranet isn’t engaging and has low adoption rates, it may be time to switch to a Financial Intranet.
-Find out how a Financial Intranet from Intranet Connections enables you to deliver the tools, resources and communication forums your bank, credit union or other financial institution needs to connect, collaborate and create more efficiently.
+Find out how a Financial Intranet from Intranet Connections enables you to deliver the tools, resources, and communication forums your bank, credit union, or other financial institution needs to connect, collaborate, and create more efficiently.